Avignon tramway

 The Avignon tramway (French: Tramway d'Avignon) is a tramway network serving the city of Avignon in Provence-Alpes-Côte d'Azur, France and its surrounding area.
 It is under the authority of Grand Avignon and is managed by the Orizo network.
 The tramway entered service on 19 October 2019, and comprises a 5.2 km line, named T1.
 Construction of line T2, which is still under planning, has not yet been scheduled.

-A metre-gauge tram had already operated in the city from 1901 to 1932; it replaced the horse-drawn buses introduced in 1889.
+A metre-gauge tram had already operated in the city from 1901 to 1932; it replaced the horse-drawn omnibuses introduced in 1889.

 History

 19th–20th centuries: Old network

 The original Avignon tramway was built at the end of the 19th century.
 This network, which was one of the first to be deployed by a medium-sized town in France, had its own depots (at the Clos des Trams) and its own power plant.
 It carried up to 2 million passengers a year and served the city centre, all suburban districts, and part of the suburbs of Avignon.

 Construction of the network began in 1898, and the six lines were put into operation in 1901.
 In 1905, the network of the Compagnie des tramways électriques d’Avignon was reduced to five lines.
 18 railcars were available for operation.
 All lines together had a length of 21.8 km, which ran on 17 km of track.
 Up to 2 million passengers were transported annually.
 From 1918 onwards, traffic declined by 25%.
 As a result, operations had to be discontinued on 31 May 1932.